dragonflyoss/console/CONTRIBUTING.md

 To use mock servers, please do the following, refer to  [mocking-data-setting-up-mock](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).

-   **Step 1:** Choose the More Actions icon next to the collection you want to simulate, then choose Simulate Collection.
+**Step 1:** Choose Collections in the sidebar, choose the more actions icon next to the collection you want to mock, and then choose Mock collection.

 ![](/docs/images/contributing/postman-mock-collection.png)

 **Step 2:** Supplement the simulated server name information and save it.

 ![](/docs/images/contributing/postman-creat-mock.png)

-   **Step 3:** Copy mock URL.
+**Step 3:** Copy mock servers URL.

 ![](/docs/images/contributing/postman-copy-mockUrl.png)

-   **Step 4:** Replace the mock URL to initiate the request.
+**Step 4:** Replace the mock servers URL to initiate the request.

  ![](/docs/images/contributing/postman-change-path.png)

 **Step 5:** If your request fails and says you want an example, then you need to create an example.

 ![](/docs/images/contributing/postman-add-example.png)

 **Step 6:** Modify the name such as signup, modify the response message, and save the example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)

 #### Verification successful

 Open mock servers to view all request responses.

 ![](/docs/images/contributing/postman-verify.png)